status-im/heimdall/README.md

 It was a bit outdated, so it was updated through the [mongo-go-driver](https://github.com/mongodb/mongo-go-driver/) docs.

+The backend server is written in Go.

+The frontend client is written in node and react, compiled with webpack.

+## Notes and Details

+Currently there is no front-end style framework, it is minimalistic just to get something working, and allow for anything to be added and change based on the style-framework de jour.

 ### Dependencies
 - dep
 - go1.12.1
 - node ^10.15.3
+- mongodb (or an mlab.com or similar deployment)

 ### To start the server: